Working in the health industry is far from dull – new diets, crazy exercises, and miracle pills keep healthcare professionals on their toes.

 Let’s take a closer look at both philosophies and I’ll let you decide for yourself.

-Many would agree that animals which are exposed to environmental toxins, hormones, and antibiotics or raised in stressful conditions are not healthy, nor is this an ethical practice.
+Many would agree that animals exposed to environmental toxins, hormones, and antibiotics are not healthy.
+Not to mention those raised under stressful conditions.

 The documentary Food Inc. really opened my eyes to animal cruelty and farming politics.
 If you haven’t seen it, I highly recommend it.
 After I watched it, like many others, I chose to become a vegan, avoiding all animal products.